vert-x/mod-redis/README.md

 * `host` Host name or ip address of the Redis instance.
 Defaults to `localhost`.
 * `port` Port at which the Redis instance is listening.
 Defaults to `6379`.
 * `encoding` The character encoding for string conversions (e.g.: `UTF-8`, `ISO-8859-1`, `US-ASCII`).
 Defaults to the platform default.
 * `binary` If true then a no conversion to String is done and binary data is returned.
+Also all String values are expected to be in byte array format.

 ## Usage